The baby name Elijah keeps climbing, a Biblical powerhouse not far behind Noah, a name that blends effortless cool with a spot in the US Top 100.

 In both cases, the name works because of its long history.
 The vampire was first born sometime in the late 900s; Asimov’s detective tale takes place three thousand years in the future.
 Given the name’s long history of use, it’s plausible that Elijah could be heard in both circumstances.

-For Old Testament strength combined with modern sound, this name feels like a winning choice for a son today – though one that many parents have embraced in recent years.
+For Old Testament strength combined with modern sound, the baby name Elijah feels like a winning choice for a son today.